PowerDNS/pdns/docs/markdown/recursor/settings.md

 AAAA records in answers to be modified, optionally dependently on who is asking.
-Since clients frequently connect to the 'first' IP address they see, this can effectively allow you to make sure that user from, say 10.0.0.0/8 also preferrably connect to servers in 10.0.0.0/8.
+Since clients frequently connect to the 'first' IP address they see, this can effectively allow you to make sure that user from, say 10.0.0.0/8 also preferably connect to servers in 10.0.0.0/8.

 The syntax consists of a netmask for which this ordering instruction applies, followed by a set of netmask (groups) which describe the desired